-The Windows to Work program provides inmates and parolees from the Oshkosh Correctional Institution with education, support and other case management services.
-It is a voluntary program designed to assist parolees in making a successful transition into the communities of Brown, Outagamie, Manitowoc and Sheboygan Counties.
-The program’s case managers serve as the client’s advocate, working with their parole agent and other correctional personnel to get on track and start a new life.
+The Windows to Work program provides inmates from the Oshkosh Correctional Institution with education, support and other case management services.
+It is a voluntary program designed to assist incarcerated men in making a successful transition back into the community.
+The program’s case managers serve as the client’s advocate, working with the Division of Community Corrections and other corrections personnel to help participants get on track and start a new life.

 Budgeting and money management

 Counseling, as needed, to assist with addiction issues, anger management, and increasing self-esteem

 Windows to Work is funded by the Bay Area Workforce Development Board and the Wisconsin Department of Corrections.